 Security analysts noted that the range and depth of the stolen material suggested the attackers may have had extended access to TriMed's internal systems before the breach was detected.
 This type of prolonged unauthorized access can significantly expand the number of affected individuals and the severity of the harm caused.

 Lynx is a ransomware-as-a-service (RaaS) operation with ties to Russia that first appeared on the threat landscape in mid-2024.
 Since then, the group has listed nearly 200 victims on its dark web site.
-Lynx is known to target organizations across multiple industries, including finance, architecture, manufacturing, energy, and retail.
+Lynx is known to target organizations across multiple industries, extracting data, and then threatening to publicly release that data if a ransom is not paid.

 Companies must now notify affected California residents within 30 calendar days of discovering a breach, and must alert the California Attorney General within 15 days of sending those individual notices.
 This new standard replaces the previous, more flexible "without unreasonable delay" language and creates a concrete legal obligation for businesses handling Californians' data.

 The Lyon Firm has built a national reputation representing individuals harmed by corporate negligence, including victims of data breaches involving healthcare and medical device companies.
-Attorney Joe Lyon has been recognized by Super Lawyers and the National Trial Lawyers Top 100, and has represented clients in over 40 multi-district litigations in both federal and state courts.

 Taking the first step doesn’t have to be complicated.
 In just a few minutes, you can share the basics of your case, and our team will guide you from there: